9QIX/HTB-SOCAnalystPrerequisites/III. Windows Fundamentals/IV. Interacting with Windows/II. Interacting with the Windows Operating System.md

 #### Execution Policy

 Sometimes we will find that we are unable to run scripts on a system.
 This is due to a security feature called the execution policy, which attempts to prevent the execution of malicious scripts.
 The possible policies are:
+Here's the information presented in a Markdown table:

 | Policy       | Description                                                                                                                                                                                                                                                      |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |